iopapada/IoTSuperScale/README.md

 * [On Creating and read files .x and .json](https://docs.microsoft.com/en-us/windows/uwp/files/quickstart-reading-and-writing-files "How to create and read files in UWP")

 ## Configuration of system
 At last the most painful step the configuration of system (Weight calibration, IP printer, Files and SQL Server).
 First of all from settings menu we calibrate with a standard weight of 1KG or 0,5KG, now the weight indicator is ready.
 Also we have to set up ip printer from Printer Utils and SQL server from settings menu.
-Finally in order to access local state of device and modify the default Files (), type in file explorer \\ip_device\c$ and select the path \Data\Users\DefaultAccount \AppData\Local\Packages\Package_name\LocalState
+Finally in order to access local state of device and modify the default label Files and JSON models, type in file explorer \\ip_device\c$ and select the path \Data\Users\DefaultAccount \AppData\Local\Packages\Package_name\LocalState

 <img src="Demonstration/7.jpg" width="30%"></img>
 <img src="Demonstration/8.jpg" width="30%"></img>